petr-tik/dark_rusty_pool/Readme.md

   * if a lookup of previously-deleted key occurs, we can end that branch of logic quickly.
 Unlikely to occur - clients shouldn't ask to reduce the same order twice.
   * Prevents the BTreeMap from growing too much.
 Shouldn't matter too much, but on big applications, it's worth preserving heap space for ids with valid data.

-2. Check if using a vector for bids and asks is better than a BTreeMap.
-Perf shows BTreeMap iterators to be one of the most expensive parts of the code and if the vector is cheaper to rewrite in practice - use the vector for cache locality.

 ## Motivation